EleutherAI/website/content/faq.md

 > Before the heat death of the universe.
 **Sid Black** ({{<discord/handle drole="O5" name="@Sid">}})

 A: As a collective of volunteer researchers and engineers who contribute in our free time, we are unable to commit to a timeline as to when larger models will become available in the future.
-However, our best predictions are consistant in that a model in the range of 150 to 200 billion parameters would be ready no earlier than August 2021.
-We ideally would like to be done by the end of 2021, and there is no hard deadline on completion except for the heat death of the universe.
+However, our best predictions are consistant in that a model in the range of 150 to 200 billion parameters would not be ready any time soon.
+We ideally would like to be done before the heat death of the universe.

 Our estimates for how long a model of that magnitude will take to train lie somewhere around the four-to-five-month range with optimization and the right hardware.